 Facelift Fort Worth

 A facelift is a surgical procedure to rejuvenate the face and neck by improving visible signs of aging.
 As you experience signs of aging, the skin and muscles of the face begin to lose tone and elasticity.
-You may also have a loss of fat in the face.
-A facelift can improve the most visible signs of aging by tightening deeper structures, redraping the skin of the face and neck, and removing selected areas of fat or replacing fat that has been lost.
+You may also have a loss of fat on the face.
+A facelift in Fort Worth can improve the most visible signs of aging by tightening deeper structures, redraping the skin of the face and neck, removing selected areas of fat, or replacing fat that has been lost.

 Dr. Lovelace is the most exceptional surgeon.
 I had weight loss surgery 2 years ago and needed several skin removal and breast surgeries, came to Dr. Lovelace for 3 separate surgeries so far, thigh lift, full tummy tuck, and breast augmentation/lift.
 Face lift next on the list.
 She has even called me on a weekend to check on me which most physicians/surgeons never do.
 Her and her staff are just incredible, all are very knowledgeable, friendly, and very supportive in your endeavor she takes her time with every patient never makes you feel pushed out the door, all questions are answered.
 Her office is clean, cheerful, and very easy to find and access.
 I feel like family/close friend to her and her staff over the year long processes I have been through with her.
 Her work she did is exceptional, she helped me in every way possible and made me feel whole again and l absolutely would recommend her to anyone having any type of work done.
 She is an amazing surgeon, love her and her skills.
 Dr. Lovelace came highly recommended to me, and she will be highly recommended by me as well.
 You will never go wrong with Dr. Lovelace

 How much pain will I have?